johnsonandjohnson/Guppy-iOS/README.md

 ![Guppy](https://raw.githubusercontent.com/johnsonandjohnson/Guppy/master/Screenshots/Guppy.png)

 Do you want to know what's tedious?
 Debugging network requests and responses if you don't have the right tools.
 Guppy is a logging tool focused on HTTP requests that can be easily plugged into any iOS application.
 Guppy will intercept and log each network request sent from the app.
-You can access any Guppy log and share it with the rest of you team effortlessly.
+You can access any Guppy log and share it with the rest of your team effortlessly.

 ## Usage